 1) “The idea is not to block every shot.
 The idea is to make your opponent think you might block every shot.”- Bill Russell

-Over two years ago, the right eye began sinking again; and after all the reading and writing, the left eye was pulling away from the muscles, which acted as its moorings.
+Over two years ago, the right eye began sinking again; and after all the reading and writing, the left eye was pulling away from its moorings.
 The minute discrepancy between the two eyes had grown to a nearly full-time state of double vision punctuated by the jagged teeth of migraines.
 Where I had once been able to digest books in a sitting, I now struggled to make it through twenty pages without resting.
 Unable to keep the lines on the page straight, the act of reading became arduous and exhausting.
 Research for big projects no longer reasonably fit within my skill set.
 What once took a week had become a month-long endeavor.

 2) “Derive happiness in oneself from a good day’s work, from illuminating the fog that surrounds us.” – Henri Matisse